 - One resume does not fit all – sure it’s work, but customize your resume based on the opportunity.
 Keep to a core of basic info, but change up the focus and keywords depending on the job criteria.

 - Keep your online mouth shut – check privacy settings on any social networking sites.
 Google yourself to check your digital identity.
 Banish inappropriate photographs.
 Don’t badmouth a past or present employer on Twitter or other social networking site and never make a comment about the interview you just had.
 Job offers have been rescinded based on hastily written “tweets.”

 - Cast a wide networking net – do both personal networking and online networking.
 Strive to reach out to old contacts and prospects.
 Ask for advice, insight and referrals.
 If you characterize yourself as “a people person” you need to prove it!
 The best hires are made from referrals.

-- Go on every interview – even the ones you don’t want.
+- Be ready for the Virtual interview – Check your lighting, camera and microphone in advance.
 Practice is essential.
-Make your mistakes on your B and C choices, not when it matters most.
+Make your mistakes during your test/rehearsals, not when it matters most.

 - Align with a Recruiter – find a search firm or staffing service that specializes in your industry or skill.
 Tap into their expertise.
 Use LLoyd visit our job board too!

 - Flock together – interact online with other job seekers to improve your accountability.
 Join a job club.
 You should also be part of a visible professional association in your region or industry.